Federated Deep Learning for Intrusion Detection in IoT Networks: Abstract

 \section{Abstract}

-The vast increase of \ac{IoT} technologies and the ever-evolving attack vectors and threat actors have increased cyber-security risks dramatically.
-Novel attacks can compromise \ac{IoT} devices to gain access to sensitive data or control them to deploy further malicious activities.
-The detection of novel attacks often relies upon \ac{AI} solutions.
-A common approach to implementing \ac{AI}-based \ac{IDS} in distributed \ac{IoT} systems is in a centralised manner.
-However, this approach may violate data privacy and secrecy.
-In addition, centralised data collection prohibits the scale-up of \acp{IDS}.
+The vast increase of \ac{IoT} technologies and the ever-evolving attack vectors have increased cyber-security risks dramatically.
+A common approach to implementing AI-based \acp{IDS} in distributed \ac{IoT} systems is in a centralised manner.
+However, this approach may violate data privacy and prohibit \ac{IDS} scalability.
 Therefore, intrusion detection solutions in \ac{IoT} ecosystems need to move towards a decentralised direction. \ac{FL} has attracted significant interest in recent years due to its ability to perform collaborative learning while preserving data confidentiality and locality.
 Nevertheless, most \ac{FL}-based \ac{IDS} for \ac{IoT} systems are designed under unrealistic data distribution conditions.
-To that end, we design an experiment representative of the real world and evaluate the performance of two \ac{FL} \ac{IDS} implementations, one based on \acp{DNN} and another on our previous work on \acp{DBN}.
+To that end, we design an experiment representative of the real world and evaluate the performance of an \ac{FL}-based \ac{IDS}.
 For our experiments, we rely on TON-IoT, a realistic \ac{IoT} network traffic dataset, associating each IP address with a single \ac{FL} client.
 Additionally, we explore pre-training and investigate various aggregation methods to mitigate the impact of data heterogeneity.
 Lastly, we benchmark our approach against a centralised solution.
-The comparison shows that the heterogeneous nature of the data has a considerable negative impact on the model performance when trained in a distributed manner.
-However, in the case of a pre-trained initial global \ac{FL} model, we demonstrate a performance improvement of over $20\%$ (F1-score) when compared against a randomly initiated global model. \keywords{Federated Learning \and Intrusion Detection System \and Internet of Things \and Deep Learning \and Deep Belief Networks}
+The comparison shows that the heterogeneous nature of the data has a considerable negative impact on the model's performance when trained in a distributed manner.
+However, in the case of a pre-trained initial global \ac{FL} model, we demonstrate a performance improvement of over 20\% (F1-score) compared to a randomly initiated global model.